dominicfeliton/WorldwideChat/README.md

 ## How to Setup
 Read the [Wiki](https://github.com/BadSkater0729/WorldwideChat/wiki).
 File an issue if you don't think something is working right!

+If you would like to develop for this plugin, please check out ```dev/COMPILE.md```.

 ## Installation
 Download WorldwideChat from the Releases tab.
 View more info about it on its [SpigotMC](https://www.spigotmc.org/resources/worldwidechat.89910/) page.

 ## Contributing
 Pull requests are welcome.
-File issues in the Issues tab; include things like version number, server software, console logs, and a detailed description.
+File issues in the **Issues** tab; include things like version number, server software, console logs, and a detailed description.

 ## Credits
 Thank you to: